Doctoral Program

 The doctoral thesis defense will take place in a public session during the academic calendar period.

-The thesis defense will consist of the presentation by the doctoral candidate of the methodology used, the content and the conclusions of the thesis, making special mention of his or her original contributions.
+The thesis defense will consist of the doctoral candidate presenting the methodology used, the content, and the conclusions of the thesis, with special mention of his or her original contributions.

-The thesis defense, in addition to Spanish, may be done in any official language of the European Union, in which case it is guaranteed that the tribunal can evaluate it appropriately and upon a reasoned request addressed to the Doctoral School, which will determine whether the request is admissible.
+The thesis defense, in addition to Spanish, may be conducted in any official language of the European Union.
+In this case, it is guaranteed that the committee can adequately evaluate it and upon a reasoned request to the Doctoral School, which will assess whether the request is appropriate.

-The members of the jury must express their opinion on the thesis presented and may raise any questions and objections they consider appropriate, to which the doctoral candidate must respond.
-Likewise, the doctors present at the public event may raise questions and objections to the doctoral candidate at the time and in the manner indicated by the president of the jury, who will indicate the time established for this purpose.
+The members of the committee must express their opinion on the presented thesis and may raise any questions and objections they deem appropriate, to which the doctoral candidate must respond.
+Likewise, the doctors present at the public event may ask the doctoral candidate questions and objections at the time and in the manner indicated by the chair of the committee, who will indicate the time allotted for this purpose.

-The committee that evaluates the thesis will have the doctoral student's activity document, referred to in article 2.5 of the Official Doctoral Studies Regulations of the University of La Laguna (Resolution of January 17, 2013), with the training activities carried out by the doctoral student.
-This monitoring document will not give rise to a quantitative score, but it will constitute a qualitative evaluation instrument that will complement the evaluation of the doctoral thesis.
+The examining committee will have access to the doctoral student's activity report, as referred to in Article 2.5 of the Official Doctoral Studies Regulations of the University of La Laguna (Resolution of January 17, 2013), detailing the training activities carried out by the doctoral student.
+This monitoring document will not result in a quantitative score, but will constitute a qualitative assessment tool that complements the evaluation of the doctoral thesis.

-In accordance with the provisions of Art.
-2 of Royal Decree 534/2013, which modifies the regulations for doctoral studies, the tribunal will issue a report and the overall grade awarded to the thesis according to the following scale: Fail, Pass, Notable and Outstanding.
-The tribunal may award the mention of cum laude if the overall grade is outstanding and a positive secret vote is cast unanimously.
+In accordance with the provisions of Article 2 of Royal Decree 534/2013, which modifies the doctoral regulations, the committee will issue a report and the overall grade awarded to the thesis according to the following scale: not suitable, pass, notable, and outstanding.
+The committee may award a cum laude distinction if the overall grade is outstanding and a unanimous secret vote is cast in favor of this.

-To this end, the ULL will enable the necessary mechanisms for the final award of said mention, guaranteeing that the counting of votes for said award is carried out in a session different from that corresponding to the defence of the doctoral thesis.
+To this end, the ULL will implement the necessary mechanisms for the final awarding of this distinction, ensuring that the vote count for said award takes place in a session separate from the one corresponding to the doctoral thesis defense.

-In this regard, the Regulations for Official Doctoral Studies at the University of La Laguna (Resolution of 17 January 2013) establish that in a separate, closed-door session held on the same day as the defence of the thesis in question, and in the event of the circumstances described above, each member of the tribunal will issue, by secret vote, his or her opinion on whether the thesis presented deserves the mention of Cum Laude.
-The result of this vote will be recorded in a document that will be signed by all members of the tribunal and will not be made public.
-The tribunal may only propose that the thesis obtain the mention of Cum Laude if a positive secret vote is issued unanimously in this regard.
+In this regard, the Regulations for Official Doctoral Studies at the University of La Laguna (Resolution of January 17, 2013) establish that, in a separate, closed-door ceremony held on the same day as the defense of the thesis in question, and in the event of the aforementioned circumstances, each member of the examining board will issue, by secret ballot, their opinion on whether the thesis submitted merits the Cum Laude distinction.
+The result of this vote will be recorded in minutes signed by all members of the examining board and will not be made public.
+The examining board may only propose the thesis for Cum Laude if a unanimous secret vote is cast in favor.

-Once both certificates have been received by the Doctoral School, the director of the School will decide, in light of the proposal issued by the tribunal that has judged the doctoral thesis, on whether to award the Cum Laude mention to the doctoral thesis.
-In the event of a favourable decision to award the Cum Laude mention, this will be incorporated into the doctoral student's file.
-After the corresponding decision has been issued, it will be communicated to the interested party.
+Once both transcripts have been received by the Doctoral School, the director of the School will decide, based on the proposal issued by the examining committee, whether to award the doctoral thesis with a Cum Laude distinction.
+If the decision is favorable to the award of a Cum Laude distinction, it will be added to the doctoral student's file.
+After the corresponding resolution is issued, the interested party will be notified.

 Thesis modality by compendium of publications

-Those doctoral students who, prior to submitting their thesis and with the express authorization of their supervisor, have published or accepted for publication after their enrollment in the doctoral program, a minimum of three articles with a thematic unity in scientific journals that appear in the list of journals in the Journal Citations Reports or are indexed in prestigious databases such as Scopus, Latindex or similar, or are of special relevance to their area or related areas, and that are related to what is specified in their research plan, may opt to present their thesis in the form of a compilation of publications.
+Doctoral students who, prior to submitting their thesis and with the express authorization of their supervisor, have published or accepted for publication after their enrollment in the doctoral program, a minimum of three articles with a thematic unity in scientific journals that appear in the Journal Citations Reports list of journals or are indexed in prestigious databases, such as Scopus, Latindex or similar, or are of special relevance to their area or related areas, and that are related to what is specified in their research plan, may opt to present their thesis in the form of a compendium of publications.

-The presentation of a thesis under this modality must comply with the following: 1.
-It must include a general introduction in which the works are presented and the thematic unit is justified, as well as a global summary of the objectives of the research, the methodology applied, the results obtained, the discussion of these results and the final conclusions.
-2. Between the introduction and the summary mentioned, or as annexes, there must be a complete copy of the works where the personal data of all the authors must necessarily appear, as well as the complete reference of the journal in which the works have been published or, where appropriate, the letter of acceptance.
-3. At the time of depositing the thesis, the following documentation must be submitted to the Doctoral School of the University of La Laguna:
+The submission of a thesis under this modality must adhere to the following: 1.
+It must include a general introduction presenting the work and justifying the thematic unity, as well as an overall summary of the research objectives, the methodology applied, the results obtained, the discussion of these results, and the final conclusions.
+2. Between the aforementioned introduction and summary, or as annexes, there must be a complete copy of the work, which must include the personal data of all the authors, as well as the full reference of the journal in which the work has been published or, where applicable, the letter of acceptance.
+3. Upon submission of the thesis, the following documentation must be submitted to the Doctoral School of the University of La Laguna:

 • Authorization from the thesis director for presentation in this format.